Cumulant GAN: Abstract

 \section{Abstract}

-In this paper, we propose a novel loss function for training Generative Adversarial Networks (GANs) aiming towards deeper theoretical understanding as well as improved performance for the underlying optimization problem.
+In this paper, we propose a novel loss function for training Generative Adversarial Networks (GANs) aiming towards deeper theoretical understanding as well as improved stability and performance for the underlying optimization problem.
 The new loss function is based on cumulant generating functions giving rise to \emph{Cumulant GAN}.
 Relying on a recently-derived variational formula, we show that the corresponding optimization problem is equivalent to R{\'e}nyi divergence minimization, thus offering a (partially) unified perspective of GAN losses: the R{\'e}nyi family encompasses Kullback-Leibler divergence (KLD), reverse KLD, Hellinger distance and $\chi^2$-divergence.
-Wasserstein GAN is also a member of the proposed cumulant GAN.
-In terms of stability, we rigorously prove the exponential convergence of cumulant GAN to the Nash equilibrium for a linear discriminator, Gaussian distributions and the standard gradient descent algorithm.
-Finally, we experimentally demonstrate that image generation is generally more robust relative to Wasserstein GAN and it is substantially improved in terms of inception score when weaker discriminators are considered.
+Wasserstein GAN is also a member of cumulant GAN.
+In terms of stability, we rigorously prove the linear convergence of cumulant GAN to the Nash equilibrium for a linear discriminator, Gaussian distributions and the standard gradient descent ascent algorithm.
+Finally, we experimentally demonstrate that image generation is more robust relative to Wasserstein GAN and it is substantially improved in terms of both inception score and Fr\'echet inception distance when both weaker and stronger discriminators are considered.